Boy, 7, falls asleep on school bus, wakes up in bus barn alone - NewsBreak

 Newport News Public Schools has initiated an investigation into the incident.

 “The safety of our students is of the highest priority in Newport News Public Schools,” the NNPS said in a statement shared with WAVY.
 “This incident is being thoroughly investigated by the school division.
 Our Transportation Director and the student’s principal remain in contact with the student’s family.
-The bus driver involved in this incident has been removed from her duties and Child Protective Services has been notified.”Baja California becomes first state to vaccinate 13-year-olds in Mexico
+The bus driver involved in this incident has been removed from her duties and Child Protective Services has been notified.”Parents, school system condemn ‘unacceptable’ Spanish homework assignment

 Robinson said she still doesn’t feel confident sending 7-year-old Marcus to school.